christoph-k/wr/README.md

 # wr
-Utility to run command as files change
+Utility to watch files and run commands on change